 Getting the Best Car Polisher Price

 In almost all cases, you will find your best prices online.
-I have occasionally seen the Porter Cable 7424XP on sale at Home Depot and Lowe’s in the $120 range, but then you still need to shop for a backing plate and pads elsewhere.
-The Griot’s Garage unit is rarely ever on sale and Meguiar’s seems to be constantly out of stock.
+I have occasionally seen the Porter Cable 7424XP on sale at Home Depot and Lowe’s, but then you still need to shop for a backing plate and pads elsewhere.
+The Griot’s Garage unit is rarely ever on sale and Meguiar’s is regularly out of stock.

 In general, pre-packaged kits and bundles offer the best overall deal.
 The best kits include polisher, foam pads, and polishes.
 Some offer additional bonuses, including towels, detail sprays, etc.